Website Terms of Use

 Aplicaciones de Terceros y la FTC

 Tenga en cuenta que la mayoría de las aplicaciones de terceros no están cubiertas por HIPAA.
 La mayoría de estas aplicaciones están bajo la jurisdicción de la Comisión Federal de Comercio (FTC) y las protecciones que proporciona la Ley de la FTC.
 La Ley de la FTC, entre otras cosas, protege contra actos engañosos (por ejemplo, si una aplicación comparte datos personales sin permiso, a pesar de tener una política de privacidad que dice lo contrario).
-Si tiene alguna preocupación sobre el uso de aplicaciones de terceros y su información, puede contactar a la Comisión Federal de Comercio (FTC) y presentar una queja en reportfraud.ftc.gov.
+Si tiene alguna preocupación sobre el uso de aplicaciones de terceros y su información, puede contactar a la Comisión Federal de Comercio (FTC) y presentar una queja en https://reportfraud.ftc.gov.